 During the visit to a psychiatric hospital, the patient might communicate with a psychiatrist, a clinical psychologist, or a mental health counselor.

-And these visits might not go like they usually do with a physician.
-The questions asked by the medical professionals might elicit strong emotions in the patient as he or she discusses the various concerns they have.
+These visits might not go like they usually do with a physician.
+The questions asked by the medical professionals might elicit strong emotions in the patient as they discuss the various concerns they have.

 They might also end up feeling sad, angry, teary, etc., especially if those emotions have been suppressed for a long time.